WISDEM/DriveSE/README.md

 ## Run Unit Tests

-To check if installation was successful try to import the module
+To check if installation was successful try to import the module within an activated OpenMDAO environment.

 	$ python
 	> import drivese.drive